ImperialCollegeLondon/UniLace/README.md

 ## Running the project
 ### Demo scene
-The demo scene is created to showcase shoe lacing in a short time (less than 2 mins on the testing machine).
+The demo scene is created to showcase shoe lacing in a short time (less than 2 minutes on the testing machine).
 1. To run this scene, simply run the following command:
     ```
     make demo